 After the initial setup, take a few minutes to customize these settings:

 I personally turned down the auto-correction to minimal since I prefer to control when corrections happen, but I kept predictive text and grammar checking on high.
-I also created a custom assistant specifically for work emails that maintains a professional tone.
+I also created custom assistants for different contexts—one for work emails with a professional tone, another for casual social media posts, and a third for technical documentation.

-One tip: if you're concerned about privacy, you can disable cloud-based processing for sensitive apps like banking or password managers in the app settings.
-This limits some AI features but keeps that text entirely on your device.
+One crucial tip for 2026: if you're concerned about privacy, take advantage of the enhanced security features.
+You can now disable cloud-based processing for specific apps like banking, password managers, or health apps in the settings.
+This limits some AI features in those apps but keeps your sensitive text entirely on your device.
+Understanding how keyboard extensions handle data helps you make informed privacy decisions.

 Now that everything's set up, it's time to actually use CleverType in your day-to-day typing.
 The first few days might feel a bit awkward as you adjust to the new keyboard and features, but stick with it - the learning curve is pretty short.